 Muscle activation of vastus medialis obliquus and vastus lateralis during a dynamic leg press exercise with and without isometric hip adduction

-Two articles on PainSci cite Peng 2013: 1.
+Two pages on PainSci cite Peng 2013: 1.
 The Complete Guide to Patellofemoral Pain Syndrome 2.
 Patellofemoral Pain & the Vastus Medialis Myth

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.